Convex hull: Preservation of topological properties

 (the set of points that lie on or above the witch of Agnesi) has the open upper half-plane as its convex hull.

-The compactness of convex hulls of compact sets, in finite-dimensional Euclidean spaces, is generalized by the Krein–Smulian theorem, according to which the closed convex hull of a weakly compact subset of a Banach space (a subset that is compact under the weak topology) is weakly compact.
+Convex hulls can be defined more generally in infinite-dimensional topological vector spaces, but they may not preserve compactness in these spaces.
+Instead, the compactness of convex hulls of compact sets, in finite-dimensional Euclidean spaces, is generalized by the Krein–Smulian theorem, according to which the closed convex hull of a weakly compact subset of a Banach space (a subset that is compact under the weak topology) is weakly compact.

 Extreme points

 An extreme point of a convex set is a point in the set that does not lie on any open line segment between any other two points of the same set.

 For a convex hull, every extreme point must be part of the given set, because otherwise it cannot be formed as a convex combination of given points.

 According to the Krein–Milman theorem, every compact convex set in a Euclidean space (or more generally in a locally convex topological vector space) is the convex hull of its extreme points.
 However, this may not be true for convex sets that are not compact; for instance, the whole Euclidean plane and the open unit ball are both convex, but neither one has any extreme points.
 Choquet theory extends this theory from finite convex combinations of extreme points to infinite combinations (integrals) in more general spaces.